 Marilyn is proud she has been part of Music for Young Children since 1986 when her children first entered the program.
 In 1992 when her youngest graduated from MYC, she attended the MYC teacher training seminar and thus began her Music for Young Children career!
 Since that time, it has been her pleasure to work as an MYC Teacher, Assistant Coordinator and Certified Teacher Trainer.
-In September 2007 she became the Coordinator for Manitoba and NW Ontario and in 2015 became the Prairie Region including Alberta, Saskatchewan and NWT.
+In September 2007 she became the Coordinator for Manitoba and NW Ontario.
+In 2015 she became the Coordinator for the Prairie Region including Alberta, Saskatchewan and NWT.
 In 2017, Marilyn added British Columbia to her list of provinces and is now the Coordinator for all of Western Canada.
 Music for Young Children has given Marilyn many memorable experiences with her own children, students, parents and colleagues.
 It is a rewarding musical journey!

 Ontario & Quebec